4 Technological Trends in Furniture e-commerce

 We must not forget in all of this, however, that today's consumers are very independent and prefer to navigate the purchasing process mostly on their own.
 That's why they look with great interest at applications and tools that help them to choose - for themselves - the best solution, in a convenient, interactive and engaging way.
 Design wizards allow them to select and preview styles they might want to apply to their apartment and try various colours and products.
 This kind of visualization helps them better understand and address their needs.

 Schmidt, one of the largest kitchen furniture manufacturers in Europe, has launched on its portal an application to inspire customers while they’re browsing the company's website.
 A user can choose one of four (most typical) provided kitchen shapes.
 Having selected one of them, the user may experiment with the configuration of individual elements of the decor.
-This means making decisions about styles, colours, and types of fronts, handles or table tops.
+This means making decisions about styles, colours, and types of fronts, handles or countertops.
 Users can also try a variety of wall colours and floors.
 Each change is immediately reflected in the full-screen 3D visualization, which can be rotated and viewed from various angles.

 3. Personalization Based On Data